The Dark Energy Survey Supernova Program: A Reanalysis Of Cosmology Results And Evidence For Evolving Dark Energy With An Updated Type Ia Supernova Calibration: Discussion and Conclusions

 This work is best understood as part of an ongoing effort within the SN\,Ia community to improve modelling and facilitate reanalysis of photometric data.
 This continues the trend of greater data volumes informing the modelling techniques, in turn leading to better understanding of systematics, that has been in progress over the last 25 years.

 It has been argued that the evidence for evolving dark energy reported in \citet{DESIDR2} is a consequence of SNe systematics \citep{Efstathiou2024} or inconsistencies between cosmological parameters across probes \citep{Tang25}.
-While the apparent inconsistency of SN Ia distances in common to different datasets was explained as the (correct) consequence of differing selection functions in \citet{Vincenzi2025}, the question remains : how safe are SNe data?
+While the apparent inconsistency of SN Ia distances in common to different datasets was largely explained as the consequence of differing selection functions, scatter models, and mass calibration in \citet{Vincenzi2025}, the question remains : how safe are SNe data?

 Broadly, most supernovae systematics fall into the three categories of photometric calibration, foregrounds or astrophysical processes.
 Our paper addresses the first of these, and may be regarded as a continuation of the investigation of \citet{Vincenzi2025}.